 You may even improve your outcomes afterward.

 Gap years, or taking a year off after high school before starting college, are a big thing in much of Europe and Australia.
 Interested in finding out how taking this time off affected student academic performance, a former dean from Middlebury College found that students who take time off before starting school tended to outperform their peers by 0.1 to 0.4 on a 4.0 scale.
 And those effects lasted throughout their college careers.
-He found that the time these students gave themseleves to think about their lives prior to starting college helped mature them and focus their decisions.
+He found that the time these students gave themselves to think about their lives prior to starting college helped mature them and focus their decisions.

 You may be thinking, “Ok, great, but I’m not a 17-year kid who wants to go “find themselves.”
 I’m a seasoned veteran who is ready to go crush it in the private sector.”

-No doubt you are.
-But I’m also sure that your transition process was probably a bit stressful.
-You may just need to take a break after the transition process.
-The data also shows that veterans are highly likely to pivot from their first career choice.
 The Veteran Job Retention Survey, conducted by Vet Advisor and Institute of Veterans and Military Families at Syracuse University, showed that only 14 percent of the survey respondents indicated that they were presently working in their first civilian job.
 And of those who left, almost half did so within 12 months and close to 65% did so within 24 months.

 My personal take from this is that veterans are rushing into careers without really thinking about what it is they really want to do.
 I think that we as a veteran community are determined to just start moving and accomplishing, but that we don’t take the time to think about what exactly it is that we are trying to accomplish.